LEARNAcademy/Echo-2021-Winter-Project/README.md

 6. When you are done click the "Finish your review" green button at the top right of the page.
 This will open a text box where you can leave general feedback and notes.
 Either "Approve" the PR or "Comment".
 7. If you have approved the PR on slack 2021e leave a :white-check-mark: (aka completed) emoji on the post.
 8. If you did not approve but did leave a comment on the code: leave a comment on the slack post "left a comment for you in Github"
+9. If you requested changes to be made leave a comment on the post in the 2021e Slack channel explaining your reasoning.
+Be certain to follow up when the changes are made.

 # Show and Tell
 Prepare a three-minute show and tell for the cohort.
-Pick one or two of the following topics to help structure your presentation.
+Pick three of the following topics to help structure your presentation.

-Topics
+**Topics**

 - Talk about errors you encountered in your Lightbulb challenge.
-Show the error message.
-Discuss your solution.
+Show a screen shot of the error message.
+Talk about the steps you went throguh to find your solution.

-- Where/how did you find it?
-What did you learn?

-- Talk about comments that you left on your code reviews.
-Why did you feel these comments were important?
+- Talk about feedback you left on your code reviews.
+Why did you feel this feedback was important?
 What was your experience in providing feedback?

-- Talk about new vocabulary word(s) you learned/relearned and encountered while working on projects.
+- Talk about new vocabulary words / terms you learned / relearned and encountered while working on projects.
 These can be words you are familiar with in layman's terms but are used differently in the software/web development context or words that are completely new to you.

 - Talk about refactoring you did.
 Show your commits.
 Why were these changes important?
 What problem(s) were you trying you solve?

+- Talk about the pseudo coding process.: What was your approach to psuedo coding and planning for this project?
+What would you change or keep the same for future projects?